 - Casual includes clothing that is comfortable and neatly put together while communicating professionalism.

 - Casual may differ based on the various business needs of the department.
 Please consult with your department supervisor to determine appropriate attire for your job.

 - Certain events on the district’s calendar may require employees in a specific department or location to wear business attire instead of the casual look.

 - Take your workday schedule into account when considering your attire for the day.
 If you have a meeting scheduled with the public or vendors, you may need to wear business attire.

-- Supervisors will have the discretion to make exceptions to appropriateness of attire as it relates to culture, religious beliefs, vocational courses, physical education, maintenance, medical necessities, events, and spirit days.
+- Administrators will have the discretion to make exceptions to appropriateness of attire as it relates to culture, religious beliefs, vocational courses, physical education, maintenance, medical necessities, events, and spirit days.

 - Employees required to wear district-issued uniforms are expected to wear the assigned uniform.

-- Dresses or skirts–Casual dresses and skirts appropriate for an office environment are acceptable.
+- Dresses and skirts – Casual dresses and skirts appropriate for an office environment are acceptable

-- Tank tops, T-shirts, and shirts with messages/graphics.
+- Tank tops and shirts or t-shirts with inappropriate messages/graphics